 What nonprofits need are the talented, enthusiastic individuals that are coming out of Concordia. – Kristi Huber

 As a member of Concordia’s National Alumni Board, Huber encourages students to get involved in the community during their college years and start building connections.
-One of the aspects she appreciates most about her work with the United Way is the opportunity to get to know a variety of people from all across the region – from educators to nonprofits, corporations and businesses.
+One of the aspects she appreciates most about her work with the United Way is the opportunity to get to know a variety of people from all across the region – from educators and nonprofits to corporations and small businesses.

 But the greatest reason to get involved is the opportunity to make a lasting impact.